Potential Well Water Contaminants and Their Impacts

 - Microorganisms include bacteria, viruses, and parasites.
 They can be found all over the surface of our planet and are found in human sewage and animal waste.
 People that consume drinking water containing microorganisms can experience gastrointestinal illnesses and infections.
 Water run-off from rainfall or snow-melt can contaminate private wells by washing microorganisms into the well system or seeping underground.
 Leakage of waste from underground storage tanks and effluent from septic leach fields can reach a water source and result in microorganisms being present in water wells.

 - Nitrate and nitrite are present in chemical fertilizers, human sewage, and animal waste and fertilizers.
 They can contaminate a private well through groundwater movement and surface water seepage and water run-off.
+Once taken into the body, nitrates are converted into nitrites.
+High levels of nitrate and nitrite are most serious for infants.
 High levels of nitrate/nitrite in drinking water can cause methemoglobinemia or "blue baby syndrome".
 These substances reduce the blood's ability to carry oxygen.
+This acute condition can occur rapidly over a period of days.
+Symptoms include shortness of breath and blueness of the skin.
 Infants below six months who drink water with high levels of nitrate can become seriously ill and die.

 - Organic chemicals are found in many house-hold products and are used widely in agriculture and industry.
 They can be found in inks, dyes, pesticides, paints, pharmaceuticals, solvents, petroleum products, sealants, and disinfectants.
 Organic chemicals can enter ground water and contaminate private wells through waste disposal, spills, and surface water run-off.
 People that consume high levels of organic chemicals may suffer from damage to their kidneys, liver, circulatory system, nervous system, and reproductive system.